DragonLibrary/BookBlog/_posts/2021-08-29-book-spines-a-bone-of-contention.md

 There are two forms of this inconsistency.
 Inconsistency with the cover and story; and inconsistency with others in the series.

 Most books are seen spine-first when browsing in person.
 How many books are passed over because an incredible story has been saddled with a lackluster spine?
 How many have typefaces so stylised or chunky that the casual reader will skip over?
+Misleading cover art (the spine being part of the cover) is a misrepresentation of the book and